Mosty u Jablunkova: Etymology

-The name literally means "bridges" near Jablunkov".
+The name literally means "bridges near Jablunkov".
 It is connected with an ancient trade route passing through swamps and marshes in today's territory of the village.
 They were bridged by wooden beams and logs by the so-called mostors or mościorze, who gave the village its name.

 Geography

-Mosty u Jablunkova is located in the historical region of Cieszyn Silesia on the border with Slovakia.
+Mosty u Jablunkova is located about 33 km southeast of Frýdek-Místek and 46 km southeast of Ostrava.
+It lies in the historical region of Cieszyn Silesia on the border with Slovakia.
 The village is located in the Jablunkov Pass.
-The western half of the municipality lies in the Moravian-Silesian Beskids, the eastern part extends into the Jablunkov Intermontane region and the northern part extends in to the Jablunkov Furrow.
+The western half of the municipality lies in the Moravian-Silesian Beskids, the eastern part extends to the Jablunkov Intermontane region, and the northern part extends to the Jablunkov Furrow.
+The highest point is a contour line below the top of the Severka mountain at 945 m above sea level.

 History

 The first written mention of Mosty u Jablunkova is from 1577 as Mosty Jablunkowske.
 It belonged to the Duchy of Teschen.
-The village was founded between 1545 and 1577, during the reign of Wenceslaus III Adam, Duke of Cieszyn.
+The village was founded between 1545 and 1577, during the reign of Duke Wenceslaus III Adam.

 After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 The village as a municipality was subscribed to the political district of Teschen and the legal district of Jablunkau.
 According to the censuses conducted in 1880–1910 the population of the municipality grew from 1,959 in 1880 to 2,318 in 1910 with a majority being native Polish-speakers (growing from 98% in 1880 to 98.5% in 1910) accompanied by German-speaking (at most 2% in 1880) and Czech-speaking people (at most 0.3% in 1900).
 In terms of religion in 1910 the majority were Roman Catholics (98.6%), followed by Protestants (1.1%) and Jews (6 people).

 After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Czechoslovakia.
-Following the Munich Agreement, in October 1938 together with the Zaolzie region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
+Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.

 The municipality was annexed by Nazi Germany at the beginning of World War II.
-On 25/26 August 1939 a group of German Abwehr armed agents attacked the rail station in Mosty.
+On 25–26 August 1939 a group of German Abwehr armed agents attacked the rail station in Mosty.
 The incident became known as Jabłonków incident.
 After the war it was restored to Czechoslovakia.